 Policy for Limiting Individual Course Withdrawals

-Undergraduates at Georgia Southern University may withdraw from a maximum of five courses for their entire enrollment at the University.
+Undergraduates may withdraw from a maximum of six (6) courses for their entire enrollment at the University.
 Students who have reached their maximum number of withdrawals may elect to receive a "withdrawal-failing" (WF) grade in the course, which is calculated as an "F" for GPA purposes.
 A student who attempts to withdraw from a course beyond the limit without special permission from the dean of his or her college will continue to be enrolled in the course and will receive a grade at the end of the semester.

-Only withdrawals incurred at Georgia Southern University count toward the maximum number of withdrawals.
-Withdrawals incurred prior to the implementation date (Fall 2009) will not count toward students' number of allowed withdrawals.
-Transfer students, irrespective of their classification upon enrolling at Georgia Southern, are also limited to five withdrawals at Georgia Southern.
+Only withdrawals incurred at Georgia Southern count toward the maximum number of withdrawals.
+Withdrawals incurred prior to the implementation date (Fall 2018) will not count toward students' number of allowed withdrawals.
+Transfer students, irrespective of their classification upon enrolling at Georgia Southern, are also limited to six withdrawals at Georgia Southern.

 Automatic exceptions are as follows:

-- Withdrawals are automatically exempt from the maximum number of withdrawals when students withdraw from all classes for military or medical reasons that are documented and approved by the Registrar's Office or the Counseling and Career Development Center, respectively.
+- Withdrawals are automatically exempt from the maximum number of withdrawals when students withdraw from all classes for hardship, military or personal reasons that are documented and approved.

 Petitions for exception based on other circumstances are heard in the following manner: